Benazepril (By mouth)

 - An oral liquid may be given if your child cannot swallow the tablets.
 Ask your doctor or pharmacist about this.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Mixed oral liquidshould be stored in the refrigerator for up to 30 days.
+The oral liquid should be stored in the refrigerator, for up to 30 days.
 Do not freeze.

 Drugs and Foods to Avoid